-This might be great for nebulae, but if you want something wider, then you will need to use a flattener.
-One which has a range of 0.8x will bring your lens back down to (640mm x 0.8) an equivalent of 512mm.
+This set-up might be great for nebulae, but if you want something more extensive, then you will need to use a flattener.
+Preferably one which has a range of 0.8x to bring your lens back down to (640mm x 0.8) an equivalent of 512mm.

 The Orion Sky-Watcher is an affordable option for beginner astrophotographers.
-This scopes small size and weight means that it will get plenty of use.
-Both visually and photographically.
+This scope’s small size and weight mean that it will get plenty of use—both visually and photographically.

-It has a diameter of 80mm and a focal length of 480mm. the focal ratio is f/6 and weighs 5.5 lbs.
+The Sky-Watcher has a diameter of 80mm and a focal length of 480mm.
+The focal ratio is f/6 and weighs 5.5 lbs.
 It is a popular choice due to its high-quality imaging performance.

 There is a built-in dew shield, protecting your telescope for those overnight shots.